-The Corporation was mainly exposed to the USD, RMB and EUR.
+The Corporation was mainly exposed to the USD and RMB.

 The following details the effects of a 5% increase or decrease in NTD (the functional currency) against the relevant foreign currencies.
-For a 5% weakening of the relevant currency against NTD, the net profit (loss) would decrease by \$9,984 thousand and increase by \$22,480 thousand for the years ended December 31, 2022 and 2021, respectively.
+For a 5% weakening of the relevant currency against NTD, the net profit would decrease by \$9,306 thousand and \$9,984 thousand for the years ended December 31, 2023 and 2022, respectively.
 The sensitivity rate used when reporting foreign currency risk internally to key management personnel and representing management's assessment of the reasonably possible change in foreign exchange rate is 5%.